8 Essential Steps to Create a Positive Candidate Experience

 Some roles can be done remotely and without in-person collaboration.
 For others, that will be difficult or almost impossible.
 You will need to find a way to balance those needs.
 Importantly, you’ll need to find a way to communicate these variances in the recruitment and hiring process, as well.

-As your employer makes the switch to remote work, or you investigate roles where hybrid remote work is available, don’t forget to get the details.
-Additionally, make sure to consider what type of hybrid remote model makes the most sense for the way you need to work and be productive.
+As your employer makes the switch to remote work, or you investigate roles where hybrid remote work is available, get the details.
+Make sure to consider what type of hybrid remote model makes the most sense for the way you need to work and be productive.

 Consider asking the following questions of your current or future employer: